Clarity Systems

 only because one person understands how it really works.

-When that person is unavailable, everything slows down —
+When that person is unavailable, everything slows down.

-not because the work is complex, but because the knowledge isn’t visible.
+Not because the work is complex, but because the knowledge isn’t visible.

 Examples might include: